YJW1999/SIMD-Accelerated-Fast-Furious-Transformation-FFT-/README.md

      22                     2.47433                 1.44607
      25                     21.2141                 12.5287

 Based on the table, the fft_simd converges to around 70% faster than the original implementation.

+Limitations:

+The 'arm_neon' has a limitation of 128 bits maximum size of SIMD register.
+If using AVX2 256 bits register in 'immintrinsic.h' instead, 2x more elements can be processed at the same time which can further increase the performance for roughly 30-40% proposed.

 References:

 https://rosettacode.org/wiki/Fast_Fourier_transform#C++